-Light-Emitting Diode (LED) street lighting fixture are required for new and retrofit installation.
+3+ lanes.
+Distribution Type 4 or 5 may be permitted under special circumstances as approved by the Review Engineer.
 The wattage of the fixture will be recommended by the applicant's engineer based on the street light analysis.
-In no case shall the system be design higher than 20% above the minimum average values.
+In no case shall the system be designed higher than 20% above the minimum average values.